pulumi/pulumi/docs/design/formats.md

-# Mu Languages
+# Mu Formats

-Mu cloud topologies are described to the toolchain using three language formats.
+Mu cloud services are described to the toolchain with three logical formats: MetaMus, MuPack/MuIL, and MuGL.

-At the highest level, developers write Mu modules using a high-level language.
-There are multiple languages to choose from, and each is a proper subset of an existing popular programming language.
-MuJS is a subset of JavaScript, MuPy is a subset of Python, MuRu is a subset of Ruby, and MuGo is a subset of Go, for example.
-The restrictions placed on these languages are simply to ensure static analyzability, determinism, and compilability into an intermediate form.
-To distinguish between these and their ordinary counterparts, we call these Mu Metadata Languages (MetaMus).
+At the highest level, developers write Mu packages using a high-level language.
+There are multiple languages to choose from, and each is a proper subset of an existing popular programming language; MuJS is a subset of JavaScript, MuPy is a subset of Python, MuRu is a subset of Ruby, and MuGo is a subset of Go, for example.
+The restrictions placed on these languages ensure static analyzability, determinism, and compilability into an intermediate form.
+It is, however, a goal to retain most of the popular features, including the libraries, so that these languages feel familiar.
+To distinguish them from their ordinary counterparts, we will call these subsetted language dialects Mu Metadata Languages (MetaMus).

 In the middle, a packaging format, Mu Package Metadata (MuPack), is a standard metadata representation for a MuPackage.
 This is the unit of distribution in the classical package management sense.
 MuPack is inherently multi-langauge and contains both internal and exported modules, types, functions, and variables.
-All code is serialized in an intermediate language, MuIL, that is suitable for interpretation for the Mu toolchain.
+All code is serialized in an intermediate language (MuIL), that is suitable for interpretation by the Mu toolchain.
 Because of computations, the final "shape" of the cloud topology cannot yet be determined until the MuPackage is evaluated as part of a deployment planning step.

-The final shape, Mu Graph Language (MuGL), represents a complete cloud topology with concrte property values.
-Any graph can be compared to any other graph to compute a delta, a capability essential to incremental deployment and drift analysis.
-Each graph is [directed and acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which nodes are cloud services, edges are [directed dependencies](https://en.wikipedia.org/wiki/Dependency_graph) between services, and all input and output properties are known.
+The final shape, Mu Graph Language (MuGL), represents a cloud topology with concrte property values and dependencies.
+A graph can be compared to another graph to compute a delta, a capability essential to incremental deployment and drift analysis.
+Each graph is [directed and acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which nodes are cloud services, edges are [directed dependencies](https://en.wikipedia.org/wiki/Dependency_graph) between services, and all input and output properties are values.
 Any given MuPackage can create many possible MuGL graphs, and identical MuGL graphs can be created by different MuPackages, because MuPackage can contain parameterized logic and conditional computations.
 A MuGL graph can also be generated from a live environment.

-This document describes the various language concepts at play, the requirements for a high-level Mu language (although details for each language are specified elsehwere), the MuPack and MuGL formats, and the overall compilation process.
+This document describes these formats, the requirements for a high-level Mu language (although details for each language are specified elsehwere), the MuPack/MuIL and MuGL formats, and the overall compilation process.

 ## Mu Metadata Languages (MetaMus)